-This vegetable is called as Bakla in Hindi and Fava beans or broad beans for the western world.............interestingly while trying to find out more about this bean i discovered that it's name is Bakalaink in Balochi language, Baghalee in Persian and Baqueela in Ethiopia .......the name bakla might be a descendant from these languages n it may be an import from these regions...........
+This vegetable is called as Bakla in Hindi and Fava beans or broad beans for the western world, interestingly while trying to find out more about this bean I discovered that it's name is Bakalaink in Balochi language, Baghalee in Persian and Baqueela in Ethiopia.
+So the name bakla might be a descendant from these languages and it may be an import from these regions.

-Bakla is not as tasty and smooth as french beans so most of the people avoid this vegetable , it has a fibrous texture as the skin of the legume is a bit leathery and the seed coat is thick ,but the plus point is that the seeds have a buttery smoothness....so when you chew the beans it bursts into a buttery abundance as the seeds are quite plump.....you can choose to buy the tender bakla if you don't like a fibrous bean but the buttery texture of the seeds will be there in the mature beans only...........choose what you like........i like it any which way ....just cook it differently and you can enjoy both tender n mature beans..........
+Bakla is not as tasty and smooth as french beans so most of the people avoid this vegetable, it has a fibrous texture as the skin of the legume is a bit leathery and the seed coat is thick, but the plus point is that the seeds have a buttery smoothness.
+So when you chew the beans it bursts into a buttery abundance as the seeds are quite plump.

 This recipe is for the mature beans when the skin of the legume is ready to split and slip away exposing the fat plump seeds, full of flavor.
 I have cooked the curry in a skillet to avoid disintegrating the beans, but if you cook it in a pressure cooker and allow the beans to be pulpy the flavor of the seeds is enhanced, the seeds will be visible in that case as the skin disintegrates exposing the seeds.........

 ginger garlic minced 1 tbsp each